surniaulula/wpsso/readme.txt

 	* Renamed the tribe_events.php integration module to the-events-calendar.php (Premium version).
 	* Renamed all https://health-lifesci.schema.org/ types (deprecated) to https://schema.org/.
 	* The WPSSO_JSON_PRETTY_PRINT constant is now true by default (allows for better visual cues in the Google validator).
+	* Added checks for invalid average rating and rating count values in the Rate my Post and WP-PostRatings plugin integration modules.
 * **Requires At Least**
 	* PHP v5.6.
 	* WordPress v4.0.